My old college roommate lost his younger brother to cancer and left my roommate as the beneficiary on his retirement account.

 When I heard the news, I was in disbelief.
 There’s no way that someone so young could pass away, could they?

 When I heard that he had passed away at the age of 34, I was in complete shock.
 Even to this day, I can hardly believe that he’s gone.
-He was young, athletic, and his heart was bigger than his smile.
+He was young and athletic, and his heart was bigger than his smile.
 It just didn’t seem right.

 Here’s what you need to know if this happens to you.